yinhongwei4079/PigGTEx-WGS/README.md

 fgwas.sh is the codes to run gwas enrichment based on fgwas.

 run_enrichment_esQTL.sh is the shell codes to run esQTL enrichment.

+basenji.sh is the codes to run basenji model.